krisleech/jQuery-Character-Counter/README.markdown

 # Character Counter

-Add a character counter and limiter to <textarea>'s.
+Add a character counter and limiter to a *textarea*.
+For example to limit the number of characters in a comment to 255 and give the user a visual representation of the number of characters remaining.

 ## Usage